QASymphony/shell-agent-samples/AutomationHostExamples/automateJMeter/README.md

 **git\_url:** The shell script uses the url to clone a repository and send pull requests everytime it runs if -git input is used

 **local\_repository:** The folder containing the .jmx file.
-The shell script will use this to know where to run the tests
+The shell script will use this to know where to run the tests.
+Make sure to place this folder in the same directory as the the python and shell scripts.

 **qtest\_api\_token:** The token used to authorize the connection to qTest Manager